Skip to main content

 Research

 Mary also works on medieval German and English comparative literature more broadly, and particularly on medieval religious writing.
 Her monograph, Writing the Jerusalem Pilgrimage in the Late Middle Ages was published in 2021 (DS Brewer).
 Her further research interests include the interaction of text, image, and material object in printed books and manuscripts.
-She is the co-founder of Teaching the Codex, an interdisciplinary project on the teaching of manuscript studies, and a Junior Research Fellow at Linacre College.
+She is the co-founder of Teaching the Codex, an interdisciplinary project on the teaching of manuscript studies.
 In 2017, Mary was a Visiting Researcher at the Großbritannien-Zentrum/Centre for British Studies at the Humboldt University in Berlin, and from 2017-2020, she was an Irish Research Council Postdoctoral Fellow at Maynooth University.
+From 2020-2024, she was a Leverhulme Early Career Fellow in the Faculty of Medieval and Modern Languages and a Junior Research Fellow at Linacre College, Oxford.

 Publications